SpencerBrown-MongoDB/windows-server/server-2019-aws.markdown

 Windows Server 2019 Base is available on AWS as an AMI, Instances are pretty cheap.
 I set up a t3a.medium instance with the Windows Server 2019 Base AMI and it's less than 6 cents/hour.

-* Create new VPC with one public subnet and launch instances within it.
+* Create new VPC
+* Create Internet Gateway and attach to VPC
+* Create subnet in VPC
+* Update route table, add 0.0.0.0/0 to the Internet Gateway
+* Launch instance in VPC as follows
 * Do not let AWS auto-assign a public IP address.
 * Create a security group, allow RDP inbound from your IP.
-* Assign a private IP for each instance above .4.
-For example 10.52.0.10 for first instance.
+* Create an Internet Gateway and add it to the route table.
 * Create an Elastic IP and associate it with the instance.
 That way, the public IP/AWS-assigned hostname will not change.
 * You will need a public FQDN for this machine and it will be the AD domain.
-You can use the AWS-assigned FQDN for the EIP, or you can use your own domain name.
+You can use the AWS-assigned FQDN for the EIP, or you can use your own domain name (recommended).
 * Decrypt the administrator password, download the RDP script, login, change the password if you wish.

 Other configuration